char-ptr/Abyss/README.md

-# Bot-Typescript
+#Abyss
-This is a typescript discord bot made using [Discord.js](https://discord.js.org/#/)
+This is a project being currently made by only me.
+This project is made in typescript, and compiles into javascript.
+This project also heavily relies on [discord.js](https://discord.js.org)

 ---

 ### status

-Currently the bot is no where near done, there is plenty of things i want to work on and add.
+Currently the bot is in an early stage of development with things which are yet to come.

 ---
 ### installation